crsegerie/deep_research_citations/input_body.md

 ### **Evaluation and Verification**

 **The necessity of model evaluation.** The first step in this strategy is to identify which models are considered dangerous and which are not via model evaluation.
 The paper Model Evaluation for Extreme Risks ([Shevlane et al., 2023](https://arxiv.org/abs/2305.15324)) lists a few critical, dangerous capabilities that need to be assessed.
 Before deploying powerful models, developers (or third parties) should evaluate them for specific dangerous capabilities, such as the ability to assist in cyberattacks or bioweapon design.X96 These evaluations inform decisions about deployment and necessary safeguards.X96

-**Red Teaming can help assess if these measures are sufficient.** During red teaming, internal teams try to exploit weaknesses in the system to improve its security.
+**Red Teaming can help assess if the mitigations are sufficient.** During red teaming, internal teams try to exploit weaknesses in the system to improve its security.
 They should test whether a hypothetical malicious user can get a sufficient amount of bits of advice from the model without getting caught.

   - For more information, you can read the Evaluations Chapter.

 **Box: A possible emerging challenge: Distributed Training and Governance Implications**

-The rise of distributed training techniques, enabling LLMs to be trained across multiple, geographically dispersed compute clusters with low communication overhead (e.g., DiLoCo 30), presents new challenges and opportunities for misuse prevention and governance.
+The rise of distributed training techniques, enabling LLMs to be trained across multiple, geographically dispersed compute clusters with low communication overhead (e.g., DiLoCo X30), presents new challenges and opportunities for misuse prevention and governance.

   - **It might be possible in the future to train and serve models in a distributed way.** Methods like DiLoCo allow training large models without massive, centralized data centers, using techniques inspired by federated learning.X127 Frameworks like OpenDiLoCo demonstrate feasibility across continents.X30
   - **Policy Implications:** Distributed training could democratize AI development by lowering infrastructure barriers.X127 However, it significantly complicates compute-based governance strategies (like KYC for compute providers or monitoring large data centers) that assume centralized training.X127 It makes tracking and controlling who is training powerful models much harder, potentially increasing proliferation risks if effective governance mechanisms are not adapted.X129

 ## **Strategy B: Defense Acceleration (d/acc)**

+The above framework assumes that dangerous AIs are closed behind APIs and require a certain amount of centralization.
 An alternative or complementary approach focuses on using AI to strengthen defenses against misuse, rather than solely restricting offensive capabilities.
-Also, the above framework assumes that dangerous AIs are closed behind APIs and require a certain amount of centralization.

-**However, centralization can also pose systemic risks** ([Kapoor et al., 2024](https://arxiv.org/abs/2403.07918)**).** There's a trade-off between securing models behind APIs to control misuse and the risks of over-centralization ([Cihon et al., 2020](https://arxiv.org/abs/2001.03573)).
+**Centralization can also pose systemic risks** ([Kapoor et al., 2024](https://arxiv.org/abs/2403.07918)**).** There's a trade-off between securing models behind APIs to control misuse and the risks of over-centralization ([Cihon et al., 2020](https://arxiv.org/abs/2001.03573)).
 For instance, if in 20 years all companies worldwide rely on a single company's API, significant risks of value lock-in or fragility could arise because the whole world would be dependent on the political opinion of this model.
 The stability or instability of this API could be a single point of failure, without talking about power concentrations.

-**Another possible paradigm is that AIs should be open and decentralized.** Yes, if models are open-sourced, we have to acknowledge that not all AIs will be used for good, just as we have to acknowledge that there are disturbed individuals who commit horrific acts of violence.
-Even if AIs are instruction-tuned before open-sourcing, it's possible to remove security barriers very easily ([Lermen et al., 2024](https://arxiv.org/abs/2310.20624)), as we've seen earlier.
+**Another possible paradigm is that AIs should be open and decentralized.** Yes, if models are open-sourced, we have to acknowledge that not all AIs will be used for good: even if AIs are instruction-tuned before open-sourcing, it's possible to remove security barriers very easily ([Lermen et al., 2024](https://arxiv.org/abs/2310.20624)), as we've seen earlier.
 This means that some people will misuse AI, and we need to prepare for that.
 For example, we would need to create more defenses in existing infrastructures.
 An example of defense would be to use models to iterate on all the world's open-source code to find security flaws so that good actors rather than malicious actors find security flaws.
 Another example would be to use the model to find holes in the security of the bioweapons supply chain and correct those problems.

 **Defense acceleration.** Defense acceleration, or d/acc, is a framework popularized by Vitalik Buterin ([Buterin, 2023](https://vitalik.eth.limo/general/2023/11/27/techno_optimism.html)). d/acc is a strategic approach focusing on promoting technologies and innovations that inherently favor defense over offense.
 This strategy emphasizes developing and accelerating technologies that protect individuals, societies, and ecosystems from various threats rather than technologies that could be used for aggressive or harmful purposes.
 It's like vaccinating society against the potential downsides of our advancements. d/acc would also be a plausible strategy for maintaining freedom and privacy.
 It's a bit like ensuring everyone has a strong enough lock on their doors; if breaking in is tough, there's less chaos and crime.
 This is crucial for ensuring that technological advancements don't lead to dystopian scenarios where surveillance and control are rampant.

-**A concrete example: AI for Cybersecurity Defense:** A key application is using AI to improve cybersecurity.X117 Powerful AI could potentially automate vulnerability detection, monitor systems for intrusions, manage fine-grained permissions more effectively than humans, or displace human operators from security-critical tasks.X120 While current models may not yet be reliable enough X121, the potential exists for AI to significantly bolster cyber defenses against both conventional and AI-driven attacks.X122  Also, [Access to powerful AI might make computer security radically easier](https://www.alignmentforum.org/posts/2wxufQWK8rXcDGbyL/access-to-powerful-ai-might-make-computer-security-radically).
+**A concrete example: AI for Cybersecurity Defense:** A key application is using AI to improve cybersecurity.X117 Powerful AI could potentially automate vulnerability detection, monitor systems for intrusions, manage fine-grained permissions more effectively than humans, or displace human operators from security-critical tasks.X120 While current models may not yet be reliable enough X121, the potential exists for AI to significantly bolster cyber defenses against both conventional and AI-driven attacks.X122 ([Schlegeris, 2024](https://www.alignmentforum.org/posts/2wxufQWK8rXcDGbyL/access-to-powerful-ai-might-make-computer-security-radically)) outlines four promising strategies for using AI to enhance security: comprehensive monitoring of human actions with AI flagging suspicious activities; trust displacement where AI handles sensitive tasks instead of humans; fine-grained permission management that would be too labor-intensive for humans; and AI-powered investigation of suspicious activities.
+These approaches could dramatically reduce insider threats and data exfiltration risks, potentially making computer security "radically easier" when powerful AI becomes available.

 [](https://lh7-rt.googleusercontent.com/docsz/AD_4nXdYKIqsz5ov3RyBn7nhz0Q2pANYodQnZqM70tIODbxdF7KaWcl8gk5cVGe5zXuMcuA2hGCMNmE0_TK63iCKSb_Ndffx5YJ-B-EaapaUZCDCerBhUlkD9IkidWE5jKF3PNGAbX3FfQ?key=ii_Tx8rTP8MI8IGRzgDFwL-E)